leehambley/libssh.rb/README.md

     OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Testing

+The tests are slightly unusual in that they boot an SSH server (using your local implementation) in order to test the the Gem.
+For this to work one needs to have `sshd` installed, and in the path, and able to start on port `2234`.
+It also requires syslog, as DaemonController requires a logfile to watch for errors, and the OpenSSH SSH implementation cannot write directly to a log file, it instead must write to `syslogd`.

+The tests expect that your syslogd is configured to write the `local6`(`.*`) facility to `/var/log/libsshrb-test-sshd.log`.

+To easily configure syslogd for this, simply add the following line to the appropriate configuration file (on OSX this is `/etc/syslog.conf`

+    local6.* /var/log/libsshrb-test-sshd.log

+If you are on OSX you can restart syslog with:

+    # launchctl unload /System/Library/LaunchDaemons/com.apple.syslogd.plist
+    # launchctl load /System/Library/LaunchDaemons/com.apple.syslogd.plist

 ## Credits

 Some parts of this code are inspired (sometimes heavily) by Carl Lerche's